Bernard Law, Former Archbishop Of Boston, Dies In Rome At 86

 "Judgments were made ... which in retrospect were tragically incorrect," he said.
 Even as allegations and protests continued to mount, parishioners seethed that Law "still didn't get it."

-"These are not easy days to serve in the pastoral role that is mine," he allowed at a special mass in Boston in April 2002.
+"These are not easy days to serve in the pastoral role that is mine," he allowed at a special Mass in Boston in April 2002.

 It was only after almost a year, when even his own priests were publicly calling on him to quit, that Law did so after 19 years as head of the Boston Archdiocese.
 Pope John Paul II accepted his resignation.